RitaBot-Project/Ritabot.gg/_pages/about.md

 *Originally called discord-translator and made by Aziz, then forked By NotMyself and renamed Louie, forked again By AlooAkbar and renamed C-3P0, its code was neglected, not maintained, left outdated and iterations made private for commercial gains.*

-## Why Rita and what does it stand for?
+## Why RITA and what does it stand for?

 *I and a group of fellow C-3P0 users decided that collectively we could do better, plagued with crashes, API changes, relentless bugs and issues, the drive to make something better was born.*